Arjun8900/LLM-SQL-Demo/README.md

 # LLM
+This Demo demonstrate to use a model offline.
+Since, its downloaded there is no need for any Key.
 1. Install all packages using `!pip install openai langchain huggingface_hub transformers sentence_transformers datasets`
 2. Download the model
 3. Use the downloaded model to